Affiliate links on Android Authority may earn us a commission. Learn more.

-How could you make a list of the best vertical mice without mentioning Logitech?
+How could you list the best vertical mice without mentioning Logitech?
 Iconic in the ergonomic accessory space, gaming accessory space, and generally beloved for its high-quality peripherals for whatever you need them for.
 The MX Vertical is the company’s most mature ergonomic mouse.
 It features a 57-degree angle for your hand to rest on to relieve strain and discomfort.

 Other specs include an up to 4,000 DPI sensor, Logitech Flow compatibility for seamless file transfers and cross-device control, and a rechargeable battery that lasts up to four months on one charge.
-At $100 for a mouse designed by ergonomists, I’d say this is a pretty good deal.
+At $100 for a mouse designed by ergonomists, we’d say this is a pretty good deal.

 There are quite a few variants of the mouse; following the link below, you’ll see small-large sizes and wired or wireless variants of said sizes.
 The company even includes a sizing chart in the Amazon listing to find your perfect fit.
-This one is definitely worth considering, especially if handshake positions don’t work for you.
+This is definitely worth considering, especially if handshake positions don’t work for you.

 Read more: The best mice for carpal tunnel